B1ggDave/kotlinbyexample.github.io/examples/05_stdlib/14_sorted.md

 </div>

 1. Define a collection of shuffled numbers.
-2. Sort it in their natural ascending order.
+2. Sort it in the natural ascending order.
-2. Sort it in their natural descending order.
+2. Sort it in the natural descending order.